stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/loadformat/_index.md

 title: Aspose::Words::LoadFormat enum
 linktitle: LoadFormat
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::LoadFormat enum.
-Indicates the format of the document that is to be loaded in C++.
+description: 'Aspose::Words::LoadFormat enum.
+Indicates the format of the document that is to be loaded in C++.'
 type: docs
 weight: 9800
 url: /cpp/aspose.words/loadformat/